-A. Authority and purpose: Pursuant to authority granted under RSA 674:21, the Town of Pembroke hereby adopts the following regulations.
-The purpose of these regulations is, in the interest of public health, safety, and general welfare, to protect, preserve, and maintain existing and potential groundwater supply and groundwater recharge areas within known aquifers from adverse development, land use practices, or depletion.
+A. Authority and purpose: Pursuant to authority granted under RSA the Town of Pembroke hereby adopts the following regulations.
+The purpose of these regulations is, in the interest of public health, safety. and general welfare, to protect, preserve, and maintain existing and potential groundwater supply groundwater recharge areas within known aquifers adverse development, land use practices, or depletion.
+This is to be accomplished by regulating land uses which would contribute polluted water to designated aquifers identified as being needed for present and future public and private water supply.